jonthulu/ah-sdk-angular/README.md

 ## Latest Changes

+### From version 0.1.1 to 0.1.2
+Changed the grunt task to a multi task, allowing you to specify targets with unique options.
+See the `Install` section.
+You will no longer be able to send options directly to the grunt task.

+### From version 0.1.0 to 0.1.1
+Added `skipGenUrl` and `addModuleDependency` options.
+If you want to use `grunt-ng-constant` to generate your api url for dev vs production, this is how you'll do it.
+See the `Using the generated services` section.

 ### From version 0.0.12 to 0.1.0
 The generated clear cache methods have been updated in a manner that is not backwards compatible if you were sending in a cache object.
 The cache object now must be sent as the second argument with